 Available on the EP ‘The NATO Alphabet’ via https://tinymagneticpets.bandcamp.com/

 TRAIN TO SPAIN Believe In Love

 Highly exuberant and featuring a poptastic four chord progression, ‘Believe In Love’ was TRAIN TO SPAIN’s first recording to feature producer Lars Netzel aka NOT LARS as a full-time member.
 It developed on the promise of songs like ‘Passion’ from their debut album ‘What it’s All About’ released in 2015 and significantly gave more space within Jonas Rasmusson’s classic synthpop framework for lead singer Helena Wigeborn to exude her charm in.
-But just as it all got promising, TRAIN TO SPAIN appear to be back to being a duo again…
+But it seems TRAIN TO SPAIN are back to a duo again…

 Available on the download single ‘Believe In Love’ via Subculture Records